 In an increasingly competitive digital marketing landscape, competitor analysis is both wise and necessary.
-From keyword analysis to backlink analysis and everything in-between, competitors’ successes and failures can inform your strategies.
+Competitors’ successes and failures can inform your strategies from keyword analysis to backlink analysis and everything in-between.

 Backlinks, in particular, attract justified interest, as they demonstrably drive organic traffic.
-However, while each type of analysis will typically overlap conceptually, each will have its own tools and best practices.
+However, while each type of analysis will overlap conceptually, each will have its tools and best practices.
 As such, let us devote this article strictly to backlinks.
-Specifically, we’ll delve into how to find your competitors’ backlinks, using some of the most prominent tools available today.
+Specifically, we’ll delve into how to find your competitors’ backlinks using some of the most prominent tools available today.

 Building a Healthy Backlink Profile

 Foremost, let us begin with the end goal; a healthy backlink profile.
-A healthy profile is the key to Search Engine Optimisation (SEO) success, so aiming for one should frame your efforts.
+A healthy link profile is a key to search engine optimisation (SEO) success, so aiming for one should frame your efforts.

 A healthy, natural backlink profile consists of multiple factors, including the following: